Flourless SCHARFFEN BERGER Chocolate Almond Cake

-Instead of flour, this moist dense cake is made with ground almonds that are first toasted for extra flavor.
+Instead of flour, this moist, dense cake is made with ground almonds, toasted for extra flavor.
 When you’re avoiding wheat, but want the sweet, this cake more than satisfies.